You've received both shots of your COVID vaccine, or one dose of the Johnson & Johnson single-shot vaccination, so now what?

 How long must you wait after receiving your vaccine before you are considered "fully vaccinated?"

-Complete vaccination is said to be two weeks after a person receives their second dose of the vaccine.
+Complete vaccination is said to be two weeks after a person receives their second dose of the two-shot Pfizer and Moderna vaccines or after their first dose of the single-shot Johnson & Johnson vaccine.

 Is there a limit to how many vaccinated people can gather together indoors?